Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Additional Results

 \subsection{Different Representation Methods}

+In this section, we explore various representation methods tailored to our embedding framework through the following experimental settings (Note: all experiments incorporate the Contextual token into the LLM's input sequence): \begin{enumerate}[itemsep=0pt] \item \textbf{Default:} Causal2Vec generates the text embedding by concatenating LLM's output hidden states of the Contextual and EOS tokens. \item \textbf{Concat-bi:} Concatenate the LLM's output EOS token with the output of the bidirectional encoder processed by an MLP layer. \item \textbf{Average:} Take the average of the LLM’s output hidden states corresponding to the Contextual and EOS tokens. \item \textbf{Last-token pooling:} Use only the final hidden states of the last EOS token as text embedding. \end{enumerate}

-We also explore different representation methods tailored to our embedding framework.
-As shown in Table~\ref{tab:pooling_type}, both concatenation strategies consistently outperform last-token pooling for S-LLaMA-1.3B and Mistral-7B.
+Table~\ref{tab:pooling_type} presents the comparison results on MTEB-MINI, from which we draw the following observations: (1) The representation methods that utilize both the EOS and Contextual tokens consistently outperform last-token pooling for S-LLaMA-1.3B and Mistral-7B.
 This suggests that incorporating an additional context-aware token with the EOS token leads to richer semantic information while reducing the model’s reliance on the single EOS token alone.
-Additionally, we observe further performance improvements when the concatenated Contextual token is derived from the LLM, rather than from the bidirectional encoder followed by an MLP layer.
+(2) We observe further performance improvements when the concatenated Contextual token is derived from the LLM, rather than from the bidirectional encoder followed by an MLP layer.
 We speculate that this helps the LLM better capture the semantic content encoded in the Contextual token.
+(3) Among the strategies utilizing the last hidden states of both EOS and Contextual tokens, concatenation yields substantially better text representations than averaging.